iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-12-11.md

 Morrisons was amazing.
 The big yellow glow so near the train station, our promised land of cut price delights, shelves stacked with all a hungry caver could ever need.
 We shall never darken the corridors of Tesco again.

 #### Jarv

+This was the third time I was going on a caving trip.
+However, when I got into the minibus, I felt as excited as if it were my first time.
+After a long journey to Clapham (Yorkshire) we finally arrived at the famous NPC cottage (which was said to be the spiritual home of the imperial caving club).
+Everyone was quite tired, so after drinking some tea, we went to sleep.

+#### Nuria

 ## Saturday